sled-rs/sled-rs.github.io/perf.md

 properly take advantage of parallelism, we must minimize the amount of work we spend waiting for a shared resource, and blocking on other tasks to complete, or paying costs of merging parallel work together.
-Less sharing at all means more throughput because things can run independently of each other sled tries to share very little across requests.
+Less sharing at all means more throughput because things can run independently of each other. sled tries to share very little across requests for this reason.

 ## amdahl's law